szilard/datascience-latency/README.md

 ### Latency numbers every data scientist should know

+#### aka the pyramid of analytical tasks

 Analytical tasks vary on a huge scale of both sophistication and utilization of computational resources.
 Computational time will depend on several factors (e.g. software tool, hardware, tuning etc.) and thus will vary even for the same task.
-However, it is useful to know at least the *order of magnitude* of CPU time for the most common analytical tasks with the typically available tools on current commodity hardware (in 2015).
+However, it is useful to know at least the *order of magnitude* of CPU time for the most common analytical tasks with the typically available tools on commodity hardware (in 2015).
 I'm making huge simplifications here (and I'm very liberal with rounding).

 #### TL;DR